Find Trade Colleges

 Read full report on Funeral & Mortuary Science at University of Minnesota - Twin Cities

 Cypress College came in at #8 in this year’s edition of the Most Popular Funeral & Mortuary Science Bachelor’s Degree Trade Schools ranking.
-Cypress College is a fairly large public school located in the large suburb of Cypress.
+Cypress College is a fairly large public school located in the suburb of Cypress.

 Women make up 67% of the mortuary science majors at the school.